The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Growing Up with Murray’s Bran Muffins

-Yet as I matured (and started venturing to Murray’s solo, like a true gourmand), I developed a deep appreciation for this quirky ritual, and bran muffins became my go-to —a secret pleasure indulged only within those hallowed walls.
-(If they dared to offer only corn muffins, I’d reluctantly settle for rolls.
-The horror!)
-My mother (and sometimes even yours truly) would squirrel those muffins away in napkins, smuggling them home for a next-day breakfast treat.
+Yet as I matured (and started venturing to Murray’s solo, like a true gourmand), I developed a deep appreciation for this quirky ritual, and bran muffins became my go-to, a secret pleasure indulged only within those hallowed walls.
+(If they dared to offer only corn muffins, I would reluctantly settle for rolls.
+The horror.)
+My mother, and sometimes even yours truly, would squirrel those muffins away in napkins, smuggling them home for a next-day breakfast treat.

 Freshly Baked Murray's One Dozen of Bran Muffins Still in the Pan